The Most Inspiring Albert Einstein Quotes of All Time

 Yet while Einstein clearly had a knack for science and mathematics from an early age, he did not excel at everything he put his mind to.
 He went to elementary school and later grammar school in Munich, where he felt alienated and stifled by the school’s rigid pedagogical approach.
-He was an average pupil, and experienced speech challenges, which permanently influenced his view of education and human potential.
+He was an average pupil who experienced speech challenges, which permanently influenced his view of education and human potential.

 Albert Einstein was awarded the Nobel Prize for Physics in 1921, but history would soon intervene.
 The Nazis were on the rise in his native Germany, and the Jewish-born Einstein was targeted for assassination.
 He moved to the United States in 1933, and worked at Princeton University in New Jersey for the rest of his days.
 There he became a central figure in the fight to curtail the use of the atom bomb, and a strong voice against racism and nationalism.